Disappearance of the Beaumont children: Legacy

-The Beaumont case resulted in one of the largest police investigations in Australian criminal history and remains one of Australia's most infamous cold cases, even after many decades.
+The Beaumont case resulted in one of the largest police investigations in Australian history and remains one of Australia's most infamous cold cases, even after many decades.
 In January 2018, the Premier of South Australia, Jay Weatherill, said that South Australia Police had "never given up on the case" and that they "have a policy that no murder investigation ends up in a closed file".
-The State Government also continues to maintain a $1 million reward for information relating to the children's disappearance.
+The State Government also continues to maintain a A$1 million reward for information relating to the children's disappearance.

 The kidnapping is also viewed by many social commentators as a significant event in the evolution of Australian society, with a large number of people changing the way they supervised their children daily.
 At the time, it was never publicly suggested that the children should not have been allowed to travel unsupervised, or that their parents were in any way negligent, simply because contemporary Australian society took it for granted that this was safe and acceptable.
-However, this case alongside similar child-related crimes (such as the 1960 Graeme Thorne kidnapping and the 1965 Wanda Beach murders) "marked an end of innocence in [post-war] Australian life".
+However, this case, alongside similar child-related crimes such as the 1960 Graeme Thorne kidnapping and the 1965 Wanda Beach murders "marked an end of innocence in [post-war] Australian life".

 The regular and widespread attention given to this case, its significance in Australian criminal history and the fact that the mystery of their disappearance has never been explained have led to the story being continually revisited by the media.
 New leads and clues are regularly reported by the media, and the case still regularly headlines print and broadcast media more than half a century on.